Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Experiments

+Simply using 2D adaptive sampling and replacing the proposed text guided decoding module with a simple average pooling, we achieve slightly higher performance than baseline, by only using 9\% visual feature points and with only around 50\% GFLOPS.
+This simple method demonstrates that there is severe spatial redundancy in the image domain.
+Finally, our complete dynamic multimodal decoder achieves 69.20\%, leading to a 1.54\% accuracy rise and 44\% GFLOPS drop compared with the encoder-only baseline.
+This demonstrates the overall effectiveness and efficiency of our Dynamic MDETR by progressively sampling a small number of informative feature points and performing text guided decoding on these sampled feature points.

-\textbf{Different initial sampling strategies.} We also investigate the impact of different initial sampling strategies before inputting to the decoder, including non learnable grid sampling, non learnable uniform sampling and learnable sampling initialized by uniform sampling.
-For non learnable grid sampling, we sample points on the feature map at equal intervals for both x-axis and y-axis.
+\textbf{Ablation on initial sampling strategies.} We also investigate the impact of different initial sampling strategies before inputting to the decoder, including non-learnable grid sampling, non-learnable uniform sampling and learnable sampling initialized by uniform sampling.
+As shown in Fig. \ref{fig:initial_sampling}, we sample points on the feature map at equal intervals for both x-axis and y-axis for non-learnable grid sampling.
 For the other two methods, we use a linear layer, whose weight is zeroed and bias is uniformly drawn in $[-0.5, 0.5]$, to generate offsets relative to the initial reference point $(0.5, 0.5)$ based on the sampling query.
 In fact, this sampling process is 2D adaptive sampling in the first dynamic decoder layer.
-The linear layer is fixed for non learnable uniform sampling, while trainable for learnable sampling.
+The linear layer is fixed for non-learnable uniform sampling, while trainable for learnable sampling.
 Table \ref{table:table_2} shows that the learnable sampling is the best.
 We infer that learnable initial sampling can learn a better location distribution of objects, thus performing better.
 We use it as our default initial sampling strategy.

-\textbf{Dynamic sampling vs. Static sampling.} Our proposed 2D adaptive sampling method is conditioned on the input image and text description.
+\textbf{Comparisons between dynamic sampling and static sampling.} Our proposed 2D adaptive sampling method is conditioned on the input image and text description.
 It adaptively samples visual features from the 2D feature map based on the visual content and language query.
-To discuss whether this dynamic sampling is necessary, we design two 2D static sampling methods, including a uniform sampling and a max pooling based sampling.
+To discuss whether this dynamic sampling is necessary, we design two 2D static sampling methods, including uniform sampling and max pooling based sampling.
 Specifically, we sample 36 visual tokens from a uniform distribution for the first static sampling method, and downsample the original feature map to 6$\times$6 by max pooling for the second static sampling method.
 The results are shown in Table \ref{table:table_3}.
-We find that our proposed 2D adaptive sampling outperforms the 2D static sampling methods with a large margin, thanks to the modeling flexibility of our Dynamic MDETR.
+We find that our proposed 2D adaptive sampling outperforms the 2D static sampling methods by a large margin, thanks to the modeling flexibility of our Dynamic MDETR.